tomopagu/generator-zentan/README.md

 ### Troubleshooting

-If you have some errors try updating Node + NPM which you should be able to do by just installing latest installer from the node website.

-Any other issues feel free to log them in the tracker, ping @Tom or email tom@ahead4.com
+Any other issues feel free to log them in the tracker or contact me @Tom // tom@ahead4.com